+where: exp

-where: exp represents an optional expression value which, if present, indicates the program-entry point, i.e., the transfer address at which program execution is to begin.
+represents an optional expression value which, if present, indicates the program-entry point, i.e., the transfer address at which program execution is to begin.

-When MACRO-ll encounters a valid occurrence of the .END directive, it terminates the current assembly pass.
-Hence, additional text that may occur beyond this point in the current source file, as well as in additional source files identified in the command line, will be ignored.
+When MACRO-11 encounters a valid occurrence of the .END directive, it terminates the current assembly pass.
+Any additional text beyond this point in the current source file, as well as in additional source files identified in the command line, will be ignored.

-When creating a task image consisting of several object modules, only a single object module may be terminated with an .END exp statement specifying the starting address.
+When creating a task image consisting of several object modules, only one object module may be terminated with an .END exp statement specifying the starting address.
 All other object modules must be terminated with an .END statement without an address argument; otherwise, the Task Builder will issue a diagnostic message.
 If no starting address is specified in any of the object modules, task execution will begin at location 1 of the task and immediately fault because of an odd addressing error.

-The .END statement must not be used within a macro expansion or a conditional assembly block; if it is so used, it is flagged with an error code (O) in the assembly listing (see Appendix D).
-The .END statement may be used, however, in an immediate conditional statement (see section 6.10.2).
+The .END statement must not be used within a macro expansion or a conditional assembly block; if it is so used, it is flagged with an error code (O) in the assembly listing.
+The .END statement may be used, however, in an immediate conditional statement (see Section 6.10.2).

-If the source program input is not terminated with an .END directive, an error code (E) results in the assembly listing (see Appendix D).
+If the source program input is not terminated with an .END directive, an error code (E) results in the assembly listing.